roserunyan/qb25-answers/week7/README.md

 What feature explains the first principal component (simply saying “tissue” is not sufficient)?
 - The first PC shows the largest variation in the data, which is the variation in gene expression between tissue types.

+## Exercise 3
+Do the categories of enrichments make sense?
+Why?
+- Yes, the categories make sense.
+They have to do with metabolic pathways and hexose trans-membrane transport, which both happen in the gut.